Rezoning Process

 Staff begins reviewing the application once the required fee has been paid.

-Property owners within 200-feet of the proposed rezoning and registered neighborhood organizations (RNOs) whose boundaries include or are within 200-feet of the proposed rezoning are officially notified of the application within 10 days of a complete submittal.
+Property owners and tenants within 200-feet of the proposed rezoning and registered neighborhood organizations (RNOs) whose boundaries include or are within 200-feet of the proposed rezoning are officially notified of the application and signs are posted on the property within 10 days of a complete submittal.
 Completed applications are posted online with the case manager's name and contact information.

 The public may begin submitting comments on the rezoning to the case manager.